supermassivedb/supermassive/readme.md

 REPLICA localhost:4002 -- Will list primary, then all replica stats under each primary
 .. more

 RCNF -- reload configuration files, will reload for entire cluster, nodes, and replicas.
-Good when you want to change configurations without restarting the cluster.
+Good when you want to change configurations without restarting the cluster or nodes.
 OK configs reloaded

 ```